cosmasken/bitsacco/README.md

 2. **Injected Wallet**: Connect with MetaMask or other browser wallets
 3. **WalletConnect**: Connect with mobile wallets

-### Creating a Chama
+### Joining a Sacco

 1. Connect your wallet
-2. Click "Create Chama" on the dashboard
+2. Register as a member in an existing Sacco
-3. Fill in the chama details:
+3. Purchase shares to participate in the cooperative
-   - Name
-   - Monthly contribution amount (in cBTC)
-   - Cycle duration (3-12 months)
-   - Maximum members (3-10)
-4. Confirm the transaction in your wallet
+4. Start making savings deposits and participating in governance

+### Sacco Operations

+- **Member Registration**: Register as a new member in the Sacco
+- **Share Purchase**: Buy shares to increase voting power and participation
+- **Savings Deposits**: Make regular savings contributions
+- **Loan Requests**: Request loans backed by your savings and guarantees
+- **Board Management**: Participate in board elections and governance
+- **Proposal Voting**: Vote on Sacco proposals and decisions

 ### Contract Interactions